 7780 Fundamentals of Social Work Administration (3)

 Basic managerial skills which social workers need for supervision, planning, staff development and administrative positions in social agencies; focus on individual management functions and skills associated with them.
-Prerequisite: graduate standing in social work; Clinical and PP&A concentration course.
+Prerequisite: graduate standing in social work; PP&A concentration course; Clinical Required Crossover course.

 7820 DSM V & Psychopathology: A Social Work Perspective (3)

 Examines psychopathology of human behavior within social work context, prevailing diagnostic models (Diagnostic and Statistical Manual of Mental Disorders V), and historically oppressive categorizations.
-Prerequisites: graduate standing in social work; Clinical and PP&A concentration course.
+Prerequisites: graduate standing in social work; Clinical concentration course; PP&A Required Crossover course.

 7920 Advanced Foundations of Human Behavior for Administrators (3)